MENTAL HEALTH AMERICA OF THE MIDSOUTH

 • Analyze the impact of housing environments on older adults’ mental health, physical well-being, and family dynamics.

-Katlyn Green Johnson,
+Katlyn Green Johnson, MA, MBA

 Housing Transitions in Later Life: Ethics, Autonomy and Quality of Life